Citation, DOI & article data

 Infection with Clonorchis sinensis occurs in endemic areas, mainly east China.
 Over 85 million people are estimated to be infected with the vast majority (85%) in China.
 There is a male predominance (M:F = 2:1) 3.

 Signs and symptoms are usually mild and nonspecific, but heavy infestation results in obstructive jaundice.
-Additionally patients may present with one of the complications of clonorchiasis, including:
+Additionally, patients may present with one of the complications of clonorchiasis, including:

 Infection occurs after ingestion of infected raw flesh of freshwater fish.

-The adult flukes reside in the medium- sized and small intrahepatic bile ducts and, occasionally, in the extrahepatic bile ducts, gallbladder, and pancreatic duct.
+The adult flukes reside in the medium-sized and small intrahepatic bile ducts and, occasionally, in the extrahepatic bile ducts, gallbladder, and pancreatic duct.

-Flukes result is mechanical obstruction, inflammatory reaction, adenomatous hyperplasia, and periductal fibrosis.
+They may cause a mechanical obstruction, inflammatory reaction, adenomatous hyperplasia, and periductal fibrosis.

 Cholangiograms show many elongated filling defects from a few millimeters to 10 mm in length (representing the flukes) and intrahepatic duct dilatation, which is more pronounced in the peripheral regions.
 These are only readily seen on direct cholangiography, as the resolution of CT and MRI is usually insufficient.

 Ultrasound, CT and MRI